-Hairy belly bees have a dark-coloured abdomen and thorax and a round body.
-They carry pollen under their belly.
-(E.g., blue orchard mason bees, leaf cutter bees and resin)
+Hairy belly bees have dark-coloured abdomens and thoraxes and round bodies.
+They carry pollen under their bellies (e.g., blue orchard mason bees, leaf cutter bees and resin bees).

-Mining bees have a dark abdomen and thorax and range a lot in size.
-They carry pollen up the entire leg, not just the thigh.
+Mining bees have dark abdomens and thoraxes and range a lot in size.
+They carry pollen up their entire legs, not just their thighs.
 (They wear pollen pants!)

 Sign up for Living Green emails

 Get tips and resources to live sustainably.
 Join the growing green living community.